horzsolt/horzsolt/README.md

 ### Hi there, I'm Zsolt, an Engineering Manager at Cloudera :wave:

-- :open_book: I’m currently learning Typescript
+- :brain: I’m currently working on an Ableton project viewer for VSCode
 - :heavy_check_mark: 2022 Goal: Release my first VSCode extension

 ### About me: